Investigators say abducted 6-year-old SC girl Faye Swetlik died from asphyxiation

-Her body was found in the woods nearby moments before a neighbor was found dead in his home.
+Her body was found in the woods nearby moments before a neighbor was found bloody and dead on the patio of his home.

-Investigators have said they found a clue to Faye Marie Swetlik's disappearance on Thursday in the trash can of 30-year-old Coty Scott Taylor.
+Investigators said previously that they found a clue to Faye Marie Swetlik's disappearance on Thursday in the trash can of 30-year-old Coty Scott Taylor.
 By then, three days had passed since the girl disappeared.

+In a news conference Tuesday, Byron Snellgrove, Cayce's director of public safety, revealed that the key pieces of evidence found in the trash can were a child's polka-dot boot and a soup ladle that had "freshly dug dirt in it."

 He added that Faye's body was moved during the cover of night to behind the townhouses where she was found.